Ask the right questions.

 Instructions: Split your group into pairs and have each pair sit back to back.
 One person gets a picture of a shape or simple image, and the other gets a piece of paper and pen.
 The person holding the picture gives verbal instructions to their partner on how to draw the shape or image they’ve been given (without simply telling them what the shape or image is).
 After a set amount of time, have each set of partners compare their images and see which team drew the most accurate replica.

 Pick a team member to become a lighthouse and one to be a ship.
 The rest of the team members are rocks.
 Blindfold the ship.
 In the boundary area (ocean), have the rocks set in a spot and freeze.
 Sand the lighthouse at one end of the ocean and the ship at the other end.
 Have the lighthouse guide the ship, by giving verbal directions through the rock hazards to safety.
-Make sure the rocks spot the ship in case of it sinking on the rocks.
+Make sure the rocks spot the ship in case it sinks on the rocks.

 Team Coat of Arms